 What does the statement of Apple Vision Statement mean?

-Carbon Neutral: Apple has set a goal to reduce its net carbon footprint to zero across all of its businesses.
-In 2020, the company unveiled a plan committing to making all Apple devices carbon neutral by 2030.
+Carbon neutral: Apple has set a goal to reduce its net carbon footprint to zero across all of its businesses.
+In 2020, the company unveiled a plan to make all Apple devices carbon neutral by 2030.
 According to Apple’s 2020 Environmental Progress Report, the company plans to reduce its emissions by 75% by 2030 and develop innovative solutions to eliminate the remaining 25% of CO2 emissions.
 “We hope that with our commitment to carbon neutrality, we can be a small ripple in the pond that makes a much bigger difference,” said Tim Cook, Apple’s CEO.